Chapter 5: Certificates

 Example: “The minimum time for completion of this certificate is X semesters.
 Completion time will vary based on student preparation and number of units or classes completed per semester.”

-The following examples demonstrate different ways in which you can choose to group program requirements (courses and non-course requirements or electives):
+The following example demonstrates ways in which you can choose to group program requirements (courses and non-course requirements or electives):

 The description should include general information about the program